 So what was af Klint hiding?

-Klint’s work is startlingly contemporary — she beat Kandinsky to the punch, and is considered the first ever purely abstract artist.
+Klint’s work is startlingly contemporary.
+She beat Kandinsky to the punch, and is considered the first ever purely abstract artist.
 But while abstract, her work is as much a recipe as it is an art object.
-Many pieces embed sigils, symbols intended to trigger psychic insights, and depict metaphors of balance, dualism, and connection — Klint herself may not consider her work abstract, but more like a blueprint.
+Many pieces embed sigils, symbols intended to trigger psychic insights, and depict metaphors of balance, dualism, and connection.
+Klint most likely did not consider her work abstract, more like the blueprint of truth.